Characters: Sengoku Basara Azai Clan

 - She's Got Legs: Her thighs are given a lot of attention, thanks to her outfit.

 - The Smurfette Principle: She's the only female fighter in the fighting game spin-off.

-- Squishy Wizard: In Samurai Heroes.
-Her attack and defence scores are quite sub par and she moves and attacks slowly, especially in regards to cool down.
+- Squishy Wizard: From the third game onwards.
+Her attack and defense scores are quite sub par and she moves and attacks slowly, especially in regards to cool down.
 However, all her moves have very good range and area-of-effect and involve grabbing, throwing or locking down the enemy's movement, and her shadow element gives her an effective Instant Death Radius against mooks.